Stargate Project (U.S. Army unit): Archives of the Impossible

 The Archives of the Impossible (AOTI) of Rice University at Houston, Texas is a special collection founded in 2014 by Jeffrey J. Kripal, a professor of religion.
 AOTI is based at the Woodson Research Center (WRC) and materials are housed in the Fondren Library.
 AOTI holds declassified research material of the Stargate Project.
 Christopher Senn was identified as organizing the Stargate Project collection for Rice University.
 The collection was donated by Edwin May, the U.S. Army's program director from 1985 to 1995.
 In Routledge's Handbook of Religion and Secrecy by Hugh Urban and Paul Christopher Johnson, Kripal and Senn detailed that May's donation to AOTI encompassed thousands of pages of declassified materials.
-Editor Derek Askey of the The Sun in 2025 detailed his visit to AOTI, and his examination of materials from the government's Stargate Project.
+Editor Derek Askey of The Sun in 2025 detailed his visit to AOTI, and his examination of materials from the government's Stargate Project.
 The Stargate Project materials donated by May span from 1972 to 1995.